IATI/IATI-Dashboard/CONTRIBUTING.rst

-| For general guidence on contributing to IATI Code please see
+| For general guidance on contributing to IATI Code please see
 | http://iatistandard.org/developer/contribute/

 If you would like to contribute to the IATI Dashboard project....